cunnie/writings/i_am_become_forever.md

 silly.
 She had nudged a couple of neurons in her brain, a couple of ganglions, with the MRI.
 Big deal.
 She nudged millions, maybe billions more when she sneezed.
-Tyrion's disappearance most likely had little or nothing to do with the science, with the project.
+Tyrion's disappearance most likely had little or nothing to do with the science or the project.
 That was the real mystery: what had happened to Tyrion?

 Max picked up the phone on his desk to call Taggart.
-So retro — a desk phone!
+How retro — a desk phone!
 And a desk phone that was not connected to the public switched telephone network.
 She suspected that there were maybe 200 numbers at most that Dr. Max could dial, and he probably only ever dialed two of them: Taggart and the front